YairHalberstadt/stronginject/README.md

 This registers `AutofacFactory<B>` as all implemented interfaces, namely `IFactory<B>`.
 Since this is a factory, this also becomes a registration for `B` as well.

 `Create` is called once per resolution (equiavalent to Instance Per Resolution scope).
-This can be adjusted further by using `Options.AsImplementedInterfacesAndUseAsFactory | Options.FactoryTargetScopeShouldBeSingleInstance` for example.
+This can be adjusted further by registering it as `[Instance(Options.AsImplementedInterfacesAndUseAsFactory | Options.FactoryTargetScopeShouldBeSingleInstance)` for example.

 #### How StrongInject picks which registration to use